campe0n/passwordManager/README.md

 # Password Manager

 This is a Password Manager project created using the MERN stack.
-You can login and save your passwords and list them under "user-set" categories.
+You can login and save your passwords and list them under a "user-set" categories.
 Passwords are saved in the database use mongoDB.

 After 1 hour the user will be automatically logged out and upon refreshing the page the use will be redirected to the login page.